Dipole-quadrupole model and multipole analysis of resonant membrane metasurfaces: Analytical model of reflectance and transmittance

 {4) Using integral expressions for the dipole and quadrupole moments, their Cartesian components are calculated.}

 {5) The resulting dipole and quadrupole moments and angular irradiation characteristics are substituted into analytical expressions for the reflection and transmission coefficients.}

 {6) Repeating the above procedure for frequencies (wavelengths) from the selected spectral region, we obtain fully numerical and dipole-quadrupole representations of the reflectance and transmittance spectra.
-Comparison of these representations and analysis of the dipole-quadrupole model provides information on the mechanism of resonant features formation in the system.}
+Comparison of these representations and analysis of the dipole-quadrupole model provides information on the mechanism of resonant features formation in the system.} We note that, in general, it is not necessary to calculate reflectance and transmittance numerically for each case and compare them with the dipole-quadrupole representations.
+As soon as we know that the system exhibits mostly quadrupole response (e.g., from the first comparison of full numerical and dipole-quadrupole approach or from the wavelength of interest and parameters of the structure), one can use the dipole-quadrupole approach for the multipole analysis of the spectral features of the system.

 In the next section, we will show that the developed approach can be successfully applied to study the properties of membrane metasurfaces.